Author: Steven Pinker

 Audiobook length: 31 min

-Chapter 2The sources of violence Chapter 3The advance of civilization and the retreat of violence Chapter 4Why violence has declined Chapter 5Summary & Review The Curious Incident of the Dog in the Night-Time
+Chapter 2The sources of violence Chapter 3The advance of civilization and the retreat of violence Chapter 4Why violence has declined Chapter 5Summary & Review The Annotated Charlotte's Web

 Listening to the summary audiobook of "The Better Angels of Our Nature" by Steven Pinker offers a concise and engaging way to grasp the author's compelling arguments about the decline of violence throughout human history.
 Pinker presents a well-researched perspective that challenges the pessimistic narratives often dominating discussions about human behavior and societal progress.
 By summarizing key concepts and insights, the audiobook allows listeners to understand and appreciate the evidence supporting the idea that, despite current challenges, humanity has made significant strides toward reducing violence, fostering a more optimistic outlook on our future.